parthapratimkalita/contributor-onboarding/docs/index.md

 2. Click the "Pull requests" tab.
 3. Click the "New pull request" button.
 4. Select the branch you want to merge into the main branch.
-5. Enter a title and description for the pull request.
+5. Enter a title and description for the PR.
+6. Fill out the PR template.
 7. Assign reviewers to the PR.
 6. Click the "Create pull request" button.